peter88213/nv_xx/docs/help/toolbar.md

 >
 >
 > If multiple elements are selected, only the first one will be copied.
-> However, if the element has \"children\", these will also be copied and
+> However, if the element has "children", these will also be copied and
 > pasted.